Mental Resilience: The Art Of Getting Back Up

 And it starts off very young because this is where children need to feel safe and protected.
 If a child is constantly waiting for one or both of their parents to become triggered, because there is no self-regulation, it will be that much harder.

 On the other hand, children who can grow up in a home where the parents model self-regulation – where there are appropriate boundaries and healthy routines, and where the children feel emotionally safe – will be given a distinct advantage in life.
 For this reason, parents need to be self-aware, to be able to think about what their emotions mean and how to regulate them.

 There is a balance to this, however.
 Studies have shown that when children are too well protected from problems, mental resilience can’t develop as it should.
 Therefore, the home environment should also be one where problem-solving is encouraged so that their brains can be exposed to challenges.
 Individuals who have been raised to believe that there is a solution to every problem are more likely to find one because their brain has been wired in a way that accommodates this.

 Thankfully, it can.
 If you weren’t raised in a home that encouraged a positive mindset and provided a safe environment for developing resilience, it is possible to acquire it later in life – and make a success of it.

 Some of the most successful people in the world come from a less-than-ideal background, but they were able to rise above that.
-In order to do so, they had to learn which steps to take when life feels chaotic and unmanageable, and kept on bouncing back until they achieved their goals.
+To do so, they had to learn which steps to take when life feels chaotic and unmanageable and kept on bouncing back until they achieved their goals.
 An important quality in their success is their confidence in the fact that they will eventually succeed – even if at first they don’t.

 It may not be easy, and developing mental resilience isn’t something you learn overnight.
-But it’s important that you don’t become despondent, and don’t give up trying.
+But you mustn’t become despondent, and don’t give up trying.